jordanbell2357/linux/colortest.md

 ```

 We use colortest as an occasion to examine ways to take screenshots in Linux.
-In other words, how to capture terminal output.
+In other words, how to capture static terminal output.
+Another place,
+we will use vttest as an occasion to examine
+ways to take screencasts, or videos, in Linux.

 ## PrtSc